MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Customize-a-metric.md

 To customize and then change a base metric:

 1. Open [Workplace Analytics](https://workplaceanalytics.office.com).
-If prompted, enter your Microsoft credentials.
+If prompted, enter your credentials.

 2. Select **Queries** and then select the type of query you want to create: Person query or Meeting query.
 (You can customize metrics only when you are working with a Person query or Meeting query.)